Tower-Numid/EncoreMP/README.md

 It does this by changing as little as possible in the ESP file, and by making all the engine level changes as content agnostic as possible.

-**How is this different to other gameplay overhauls?**
+### **How is this different to other gameplay overhauls?**

 This project hosts almost all of its changes in the games engine, not in an ESP file.
-So this should be compatible with almost all mods that add new content.
+So it will be compatible with almost all mods that add new content.

 EncoreMP itself adds no new content, and makes no graphical changes.

-**What is the tone of this overhaul?**
+### **What is the tone of this overhaul?**

-This tries as much as possible not to break from the spirit of the original game, whilst balancing and updating some of the older and neglected mechanics.
+EncoreMP tries as much as possible not to break from the spirit of the original game.

-There are some new mechanical additions, and a lot of balancing changes, but overall the aim is for this to feel like playing Morrowind did twenty something years ago when it came out.
+There are mechanical additions and revisions to many of the core game systems, as well as a lot of balancing changes, but overall the aim is for this to feel like playing Morrowind did twenty something years ago when it came out.

 EncoreMP is recommended for someone who has played the base game, and is already familiar with the core mechanics.

 This is a beta version and is in need of playtesting and feedback.
-Currently the changes to the economy are likely the most punishing change - but they are not meant to be harder just for the sake of it.
+Currently the changes to the economy are likely the most punishing - but nothing is meant to be harder just for the sake of it.

+The hope is that the changes collectively make under-utilised features of the original game more exciting and rewarding.

-**How do I play?**
+### **How do I play?**

-If you already have a working copy of tes3mp anywhere on your computer, you are able to play EncoreMP without any further setup required.
+If you already have a working copy of tes3mp on your computer then you are able to play EncoreMP without any further setup required (asides from copying the ESP file into your data files as below).

 If not, see the installation instructions from the tes3mp quickstart guide on Github: https://github.com/TES3MP/TES3MP/wiki/Quickstart-guide

+Once you have installed a working version of tes3mp somewhere on your computer, all you need to do is:

-First download the release version of the project from Github (V0.80).
+1. Download the release version of the project from Github (V0.80)

-Then move the ESP file `EncoreMPV080` from the release download into Morrowind's 'data files' install folder, as you do with other ESP mod files.
+2. Move the ESP file `EncoreMPV080` from the release into Morrowind's 'data files' folder, as is done with other ESP mod files

-Then unzip the rar file and set your modlist via the openmw-launcher within, to match that required by the server.
-By default the server `requiredDataFiles` lists Morrowind, Tribunal, Bloodmoon, and EncoreMPV080.ESP.
-Other mod files are added to the server in the same way they are for tes3mp.
+3. Unzip the rar file `EncoreMP.V0.80.beta.rar`
+4. Within that folder, set your modlist via the openmw-launcher to match that required by the server
+   - 	By default the server `requiredDataFiles` lists Morrowind, Tribunal, Bloodmoon, and EncoreMPV080.ESP.
+However as with tes3mp any mods can be added to the server

-EncoreMP can then be played within the unzipped folder from anywhere on your computer.
+5. EncoreMP can then be played within the unzipped folder from anywhere on your computer

-**What does it change?**
+### **What does it change?**

 This is a brief summary of the changes made, for more details see the mechanical changelog below, not everything is listed here:

 (Unless stated, all mechanical changes affect the player only)

 **Skills:**
-- Enchanting has been overhauled and re-balanced, making enchanted scrolls is now viable
+- Enchanting has been overhauled - making scrolls is now viable, any item can hold a reasonable enchantment, the skill is more viable at low levels
-- Alchemy has been overhauled and re-balanced
+- Alchemy has been overhauled - you will make more sensible potions at all skill levels, and be rewarded for using rarer ingredients
 - Acrobatics now lets you climb!
 Past a certain point your acrobatics skill lets you climb steeper and steeper slopes, up to an 89° angle at high skill
 - Your weapon skills now contribute to your damage dealt, not just your hit chance, and weapon accuracy has been revised
 - Ranged weapons are more accurate, and higher ranged weapon skill helps you recover arrows more often